danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Tidying Up Output

+When running Cucumber tests for the first time, it may display a message about *publishing results*.
+This refers to Cucumber’s optional service that lets you upload your test run data to an online dashboard.
+It can be useful for teams who want to share test reports in a web interface, but it’s not required.

-When you run your first Cucumber test, you might see a message about "publishing your results".
-If that’s not useful to you, you can silence it by editing `config/cucumber.yml`, which got generated during the instal step earlier:
+If you don’t need this feature, it can be silenced by editing `config/cucumber.yml`, which was generated during setup:

 ```yml
 std_opts = "--format #{ENV['CUCUMBER_FORMAT'] || 'pretty'} --strict --tags 'not @wip' --publish-quiet"